-Lackawanna College's Medical Assistant Certificate program combines medical assistant classes with hands-on experience in labs and clinicals.
-You will learn from experienced professors and professionals working in this growing healthcare field.
-The cost of this program is \$10,000, which makes Lackawanna's certificate the most affordable medical assistant program in northeastern and central Pennsylvania.
-Tuition and fees will cover books and lab supplies, scrubs, clinical externship, NHA study guide, NHA practice exams, and the certification exam.
-The Clinical Medical Assistant program runs 30+ weeks and consists of 712 classroom/lab hours and a minimum of 160 clinical hours.
-After successful completion of the course and clinical externship, you will then be eligible to sit for the National Health-Career Association (NHA) Certified Clinical Medical Assistant (CCMA) exam.
+The cost of this program covers books and lab supplies, scrubs, clinical externship, NHA study guide, NHA practice exams, and the certification exam.
+After successful completion of the course and practicum, you will then be eligible to sit for the National Health-Career Association (NHA) Certified Clinical Medical Assistant (CCMA) exam.